 2. Always Purge Your Espresso Machine

-For every 200 coffees, you will need to do a deeper clean.
+For every 200 cups of caffeine, you will need to do a deeper clean.
 Some oils and grounds get stuck—like, really stuck—so get you some Urnex Cafiza coffee cleaner and go to town.
 If you’ve had your machine for a while, you’ll be amazed at the flavor difference!

-3. It Goes Without Saying, But Get A+ Quality Beans
+3. It Goes Without Saying, But Get A+ Quality Espresso Beans

 Here are a few places to get great beans for espresso:

-- Local Specialty Coffee Shops — Coffee shops often have fresh coffee on-hand.
+- Local Specialty Coffee Shops — Coffee shops often have fresh beans on hand.
 A good sign is when the barista can tell you the origins of the coffee they’re serving (Ethiopia, for example).

 - Buying Directly from Roasters Online — Most roasters who sell online roast to order, so you can get uber-fresh coffee by buying direct.
 Just make sure they’re a reputable roaster known for quality.

-- Subscriptions — Companies like Trade and Mistobox offer recurring coffee subscriptions from dozens of roasters, so you have hundreds of beans to choose from each month.
+- Coffee Subscription — Companies like Trade and Nomad Coffee Club offer recurring coffee subscriptions from dozens of regions and farmers, so you have hundreds of beans to choose from each month.

 4. Grind the Beans Carefully

-In fact, the difference between “too fine” and “too course” is so small, you can hardly feel it with your fingers—but the way it impacts the flavor of your shot is unmistakeable.
+In fact, the difference between “too fine” and “too coarse” is so small, you can hardly feel it with your fingers—but the way it impacts the flavor of your shot is unmistakable.